nielsAD/muddy/README.md

 Muddy
 =====

-Muddy is a  moderator bot for Twitch with support for Discord configuration and logging.
+Muddy is a Twitch bot with support for Discord configuration and logging.

 For every moderator action (ban, timeout, change of chat mode), Muddy will send a message to a predefined Discord channel with a snapshot of the chatroom at that moment.
 For example: